aehlke/tag-it/README.markdown

 ![Screenshot](http://aehlke.github.com/tag-it/_static/screenshot.png)

-Check the [examples.html](http://aehlke.github.com/tag-it/examples.html) for several demos.
+Check the [examples.html](http://aehlke.github.com/tag-it/examples.html) for several demos and the [prototype.js](http://aehlke.github.com/tag-it/prototype.js) file for a JavaScipt prototype with all options and events.

 ## Usage